Top tips for when your baby won’t eat solids or shows no interest in food

 Babies don’t need milk at night from a nutritional perspective from around 6 months of age onwards.
 If your baby is feeding at night (particularly if they’re doing so for long stretches of time, or for more than one feeding per night), this could be taking away from their solid food appetite during the day.

 Consider removing, or significantly reducing, nighttime milk feedings to regulate hunger cues and keep appetite open during daytime hours.
-If you’re interested in learning more about night wakings and milk feedings, listen to my podcast with a pediatric sleep consultant, here.
+If you’re interested in learning more about night wakings and milk feedings, listen to our podcast with a pediatric sleep consultant, here.

 Is baby getting enough solid food practice?